dma-ais/AisStore/README.md

 The project is organized in the following directories

-ais-store-common     Contains common classes for AisStore ais-store-archiver   Contains the archiver responsible for storing AIS-data ais-store-exporter   Contains the AIS-data exporter ais-store-cli        Contains the command line interface to the rest of the services
+ais-store-common     Contains common classes for AisStore ais-store-exporter   Contains the AIS-data exporter ais-store-cli        Contains the all inclusive - command line interface to AisStore

 AIS Store Archiver
 -------------------------------------------------------------------------------